gre/developer-portal/_docs/coin/live-common.md

 ## Introduction

+All the JavaScript code related to the Ledger Live applications is in the `ledger-live` monorepository.
+The work to integrate a Blockchain in Ledger Live will all happen in this monorepository.

-Ledger Live Common is the shared core library used by Ledger Live Desktop and Mobile, that also includes a CLI for testing purpose or for using Ledger Live features directly from a terminal (in a limited way).
+Ledger Live Common (`./libs/ledger-live-common`) is the shared core library used by Ledger Live Desktop and Mobile, that also includes a CLI for testing purpose or for using Ledger Live features directly from a terminal (in a limited way).

 This library is built upon a pretty standard ES6 + Typescript stack and relies on a bunch of [ledgerjs](https://github.com/LedgerHQ/ledgerjs) packages, [RxJS 6.x](https://github.com/ReactiveX/rxjs/tree/6.x), [bignumber.js](https://github.com/MikeMcl/bignumber.js) and [React](https://github.com/facebook/react/) + [Redux](https://github.com/reduxjs/redux) for some front-end utilities and hooks.